-Displays the auto-generated SQL statement and lets it be edited.
+Displays the auto-generated SQL statement and lets you customize it.

-If you want to include a carriage return in the SQL statement, press CTRL+ENTER.
-If you press only ENTER, the dialog box closes.
+To include a carriage return in the text of the SQL statement, press CTRL+ENTER.
+If you press ENTER alone, the dialog box closes.

-Restore the default SQL statement, if you have modified it, by clicking Autogenerate.
+Restore the default SQL statement, if you've changed it, by clicking Auto Generate.

 Create a table that includes a FILESTREAM column

 The SQL Server Import and Export Wizard generates a default CREATE TABLE statement based on the connected data source.
 This default CREATE TABLE statement does not include the FILESTREAM attribute even if the source table has a FILESTREAM column.

 - To copy a FILESTREAM column by using the wizard, first implement FILESTREAM storage on the destination database.

 - Then, add the FILESTREAM attribute manually to the CREATE TABLE statement in the Create Table SQL Statement dialog box.